Bilingualism and Psycholinguistics Research Group

 Lab Phone/Fax: 847-467-2709; 847-491-4975

-Professor Marian conducts research on bilingualism/multilingualism and the consequences of knowing more than one language for the human linguistic, cognitive, and neural architectures.
-She is interested in language and cognition and studies language processing, language and memory, language learning, and audio-visual integration in bilinguals and monolinguals.
+Professor Marian conducts research on bilingualism, multilingualism, and linguistic diversity, and the consequences of knowing more than one language for the human linguistic, cognitive, and neural architectures.
+She is interested in language and cognition in linguistically and culturally diverse populations, and studies language processing, language and memory, language learning, and the effects of language on sensory perception, audio-visual integration, semantic concepts, decision-making, communication, and neural function in bilinguals and monolinguals.
 Other areas of research include bilingual assessment, neurolinguistics of bilingualism, and computational models of bilingual language processing.
-Research in the lab uses primarily eye-tracking, mouse-tracking, and cognitive measures, but also computational modeling, functional neuroimaging and event related potentials.
+Research in the lab uses primarily eye-tracking, mouse-tracking, language sampling, standardized testing, and cognitive measures, but also computational modeling, functional neuroimaging and event related potentials.

-Bottom row (left to right): Dr. Susan Bobb, Dr. Viorica Marian, Anthony Shook, Dr. Tuan Lam
+Front row (left to right): Sirada Rochanavibhata, Dr. Viorica Marian, Dr. Sayuri Hayakawa

 ™ 2013 Viorica Marian